uidaholib/main-web-redesign_draft/docs/index.md

 # data

-`config_pagesnav.yml` contains all the info to create side nav for sections of the site
+`config_pagesnav.yml` contains all the info to create side nav for sections of the site.

-`about_directory.csv` is directory table

-`recognitions-bookplates.csv` is faculty bookplate list

-`UI-OAPF_FAQ.csv` is faq for OAPF
+See "docs/site_data.md" for information about various data used to generate features on the site.

 # tables